-2.4 Sources of information
+2.3 Sources of information

-This report is based in part on internal company reports, government reports, maps and public information, as listed in Item 27.
+This technical report is based in part on internal company reports, government reports, maps and public information, as listed in Item 27.

-The mineral resource estimate was prepared using information from the following:
+The technical report update was prepared using information from the following:

 - Exploration data (drill hole data and surface exploration data) collected by CCW. - Internal and public technical documents provided by CCW. - A database of historical and recent drilling compiled by CCW. - QP visits to the Property and the core shack. - Additional information from public domain sources (Ministry of Northern Development & Mines of Ontario's website).